 Countermeasures

-Some of the countermeasures for risks and opportunities that were identified and assessed in the above scenario analysis are incorporated into the mid-term business plan of each business domain, and measures are promoted.
+Some of the countermeasures for risks and opportunities that were identified and assessed in the above scenario analysis are incorporated into the mid-term business plan for each business domain and measures are promoted.
+For example, in the semiconductor business, we have introduced greenhouse gas removal systems to address emissions generated during the production process.
+We have also constructed a new manufacturing building to expand the supply of power semiconductors that contribute to higher power efficiency and reduced losses, with operations starting in FY2024.
+Furthermore, in the power transmission and distribution business, we are making active investments to expand operations that contribute to achieving carbon neutrality, including increasing production capacity at manufacturing sites in Japan and overseas from FY2024.
 Risks and opportunities of high importance will continue to be reflected in mid-term business plans, and their progress will be managed regularly.

 - Response to Climate Change at Our Sites